2019 Fort Worden

 kites.
 You can sew or not sew.
 Most classes use ripstop but some use paper

-or plastic.
 Below are photos of the projects and brief descriptions.
+Additional

-Additional information will be released in the coming months so watch for
+information will be released soon and registration will open November 3, so watch for

 that on our website.